Taylor term does not imply any nontrivial linear one-equality Maltsev condition: Preliminaries

 \section{Preliminaries}

 An \emph{algebra} $\algA$ consists of a base set $A$ on which acts a set of \emph{basic operations} of $\algA$.
 An operation is a mapping $f\colon A^n\to A$ where $n\in \en$ is the arity of $f$.

-The set of operations of $\algA$ (also known as the clone of $\algA$) is the smallest set of operations that contains all basic operations of $\algA$, projections (that is, operations of the form $\pi_i^k(x_1,\dots,x_k)=x_i$) and is closed under compositions.
+The clone of operations of $\algA$ is the smallest set of operations that contains all basic operations of $\algA$ as well as projections (that is, operations of the form $\pi_i^k(x_1,\dots,x_k)=x_i$) and is closed under composing operations.
 An algebra is \emph{idempotent} if for any operation $t$ of $\algA$ and any $a\in A$ we have $t(a,\dots,a)=a$.
-It is an easy exercise to verify that for $\algA$ to be idempotent it is enough that just the basic operations of $\algA$ are idempotent.
+It is an easy exercise to verify that for $\algA$ to be idempotent it suffices that just the basic operations of $\algA$ are all idempotent.

 A \emph{term} of $\algA$ is a (syntactically correct) composition of basic operation symbols of $\algA$ and variables.
-An \emph{equational identity}, or \emph{equation}, is a statement of the form ``$u\approx v$'' where $u$ and $v$ are terms and the symbol `` $\approx$'' stands for ``the left hand side equals the right hand side after any assignment of members of $A$ to variables.''
+An \emph{equational identity}, or \emph{equation}, is a statement of the form ``$u\approx v$'' where $u$ and $v$ are terms and the symbol ``$\approx$'' stands for ``the left hand side equals the right hand side after any assignment of members of $A$ to variables.''
 An example of an identity is $t(x,\dots,x)\approx x$ which says that the operation $t$ is idempotent.

-A \emph{variety} is a class of algebras sharing the same signature (the same basic operation symbols and arities of basic operations) that is closed under taking subalgebras, products and homomorphic images, or equivalently a class of algebras defined by a system of equational identities.
+A \emph{variety} is a class of algebras sharing the same signature (the same basic operation symbols and arities of basic operations) that is closed under taking subalgebras, products and homomorphic images, or equivalently(by Birkhoff's theorem~\cite[Theorem 4.41]{uabook}) a class of algebras defined by a system of equational identities.
 The set of all identities that holds in a variety is called the equational theory of the variety.
-If $X$ is a set and $V$ a variety, we can define the \emph{free $X$-generated algebra} for $V$, denoted by $F_V(X)$, as the algebra in $V$ whose base set consists of all terms of $V$ with variable symbols from $X$ modulo the equational theory of $V$ (the basic operations of $F_V(X)$ act on terms in the natural syntactic way).
-For us, the most important property of $F_V(X)$ is that $t(\tupl x)=s(\tupl y)$ in $F_V(X)$ (for $t,s$ terms in the language of $V$ and $\tupl x,\tupl y$ tuples from $X$) if and only if the identity $t(\tupl x)\approx s(\tupl y)$ is true in $V$ (see~\cite[Corollary 4.39.]{uabook}).

 A \emph{strong Maltsev condition} is a finite list of identities involving some operation symbols.
-An algebra $\algA$ satisfies a strong Maltsev condition $M$ if for each $k$-ary operation symbol in $M$ one can choose a $k$-ary operation of $\algA$ so that when we replace the symbols of $M$ by operations of $\algA$, we get a system of equations that is true in $\algA$.
+An algebra $\algA$ satisfies a strong Maltsev condition $M$ if for each $k$-ary operation symbol in $M$ one can choose a $k$-ary operation of $\algA$ so that when we replace the symbols of $M$ by operations of $\algA$, we get a system of equations that are all true in $\algA$.
 A variety satisfies the condition $M$ if all algebras in the variety satisfy $M$.
 Since we consider only strong Maltsev conditions in this paper, we will omit the adjective ``strong'' for brevity.